davidkellis/able/README.md

 `fn <function name>[<optional type paramter list>] = <function object OR partial application expression OR placeholder lambda expression>`

-Partial application is documented in the section [Partial application](#partial-application), and placeholder lambda expressions are covered in the section [Implicit Lambda Expressions via Placeholder Syntax (a.k.a.
-Placeholder Lambdas)](#implicit-lambda-expressions-via-placeholder-syntax-aka-placeholder-lambdas).
+Partial application is documented in the section [Partial application](#partial-application), and placeholder lambda expressions are covered in the section [Implicit Lambda Expressions via Placeholder Expression Syntax (a.k.a.
+Placeholder Lambdas)](#implicit-lambda-expressions-via-placeholder-expression-syntax-aka-placeholder-lambdas).

 The following examples give a feel for what point-free style looks like: